MasWag/FalCAuN/site/docs/tutorial/tutorial.md

 # Tutorial
 ## Introduction
 FalCAuN is a toolkit for testing black-box systems like CPSs (cyber-physical systems) based on automata learning and model checking.
-Given a list of specifications as STL(Signal Temporal Logic) formulas, FalCAuN tests whether the given system satisfies the specifications by finding an input signal that causes the corresponding output signal to violate the specifications.
+Given a list of specifications as STL (Signal Temporal Logic) formulas, FalCAuN tests whether the given system satisfies the specifications by finding an input signal that causes the corresponding output signal to violate the specifications.
 This process is called falsification.

 The main feature of FalCAuN is the combination of black-box checking and optimization-based falsification.
 BBC (black-box checking) [Meinke18], [Peled+99] is a testing method that constructs a Mealy machine via automata learning from a black-box system, then uses this machine for model checking the specifications.
-The main benefit of black-box checking is that the system model is unnecessary, and the system can be black-box.
+The main benefit of black-box checking is that the system model is unnecessary, so the system can remain a black box.
-In contrast, the standard model checking requires the system model, which is usually challenging.
+In contrast, standard model checking requires the system model, which is usually challenging to obtain.

 Optimization-based falsification [Kapinski+16] is a testing method to find a counterexample violating a specification by minimizing the satisfaction degree of the specification.
 The minimization is done by black-box optimization, such as a genetic algorithm and simulated annealing.
 FalCAuN uses the robust semantics of STL as the degree.